x75/x75.github.io/_posts/2020-08-19-jetpack-the-story-3-enter-germany.md

 ---
 layout: post
-title: Jetpack the Story, Part 3
+title: Jetpack the Story, Part 3 Enter Germany
 comments: true
 tags: jetpack jcl robotics research startups micro-funding
 ---

 ### Jetpack the Story, Part 3 Enter Germany

+This is the story of [Jetpack Cognition Lab](https://jetpack.cl), creator of the [Bakiwi](https://bakiwi.shop) robot friend.

-> intro and recap
+> recap

 In [part one](/2020/02/20/jetpack-the-story-1-init) we talked about the the time and the things leading up to the agreement to create